ethannij/VFIO-GPU-PASSTHROUGH-KVM-GUIDE/README.md

 * Two graphics cards: If you want to take advantage of VFIO and give a gpu to your virtual machine, you will need two graphics cards.
 The gpu you give to your vm will be unusable to your host.
 * Linux: You will need some distro of linux, whether it is ubuntu or Arch.
 This guide will point towards as many resources as possible, but do not be afraid to branch off of this guide to find methods for your specific distro, though I will try my best to give general descriptions of what we are trying to accomplish, and resources you can look at.
+* Pulseaudio: I have found ways to make pulseaudio delay free, and high quality for your VM needs

 *IMPORTANT*: Please make a backup before following the rest of this guide, there is a chance that your system will be messed up, and it is a lot easier to restore a backup, then fix it.